Black Beauty (1994 film): Plot

 Black Beauty narrates his own story.
 He is born on a farm in the English countryside during the 19th century and remains by his mother's side until he is sent to Birtwick Park to serve Squire Gordon and his family.

 Lady Gordon, the squire's sick wife, is pleased by the beautiful horse and gives him his trademark name, Black Beauty.
-Beauty is smitten with the squire's cynical chestnut mare, Ginger, who rebuffs his attempts to be friendly.
+Beauty becomes smitten with the squire's cynical chestnut mare, Ginger, who rebuffs his attempts to be friendly.
 However, Beauty also befriends Merrylegs, a perky grey pony who gives rides to the squire's young daughters, Jessica and Molly.

 On a stormy night, Beauty is pulling a carriage holding the squire and his caretaker, John Manly, home from town.
 Sensing danger, he refuses to cross a partially flooded bridge.
 When John tries to pull him to move, Beauty steadfastly refuses.
 When the bridge finally gives way, crashing into the river, John slips and falls in, but manages to hang on to Beauty's bridle.
 Beauty and the squire save John, and they again head off back home.
 Joe Green, who works in the stable, volunteers to look after Beauty that night.
 Joe's lack of knowledge about horses causes him to give Beauty ice cold water to drink and to neglect to dry him off or cover him with a rug overnight, which causes Beauty to fall sick.
 The following few days John, Joe, and the squire treat and nurse Beauty, and he recovers.

 Lady Gordon's illness gets worse, and she is taken to a doctor in a carriage pulled by Beauty and Ginger.
 When they stop at an inn for the night, the barn where the horses are being kept catches on fire due to a carelessly dropped pipe.
 Luckily, Joe rescues the horses.
 Lady Gordon's doctor orders her to leave England for a warmer place because her illness is so severe.
 The squire and his family bid a sad goodbye to John, Joe, and the beloved horses.
 Merrylegs is given to the vicar who promises never to sell the pony.

 Beauty and Ginger are taken to Earlshall Park, home of the Lord and Lady of Wexmire, and Joe bids a tearful goodbye to Beauty.
 Beauty and Ginger are paired up to pull Lady Wexmire's carriage, but she demands that the horses wear uncomfortable bearing reins to raise their heads high, which angers Ginger.
 When the next day Lady Wexmire orders the horse's heads be strapped up even further, Ginger breaks away from the carriage in a rage, leading to Lady Wexmire forbidding her any further use on her carriage-dragging.
+She is later used for racing by the Wexmire's son, who whips her heavily and strains her back.